damianhakert/damianhakert.github.io/source/handbook/offboarding/index.html.md

 1. [ ] People Ops: Remove team member from the info sheets of the next Summit if applicable.
 1. [x] _not relevant_ New team member: Check if there is a coming [Summit](https://gitlab.com/summits/) and save the date!
 1. [ ] People Ops: Remove team members profile from [Egencia](https://about.gitlab.com/handbook/people-operations/#add-egencia).
 1. [x] _not relevant_ New team member: schedule 10 calls of 30 mins with 10 different colleagues to get to know our team.
+You can also schedule more calls, or ask for help on the #questions channel in slack.
 1. [x] _not relevant_ New team member: Link your GitLab email address to an easily recognizable photo of yourself on [gravatar](https://en.gravatar.com/).
 1. [x] _not relevant, already addressed_ New team member: [Add yourself](https://about.gitlab.com/handbook/general-onboarding/#add-yourself-to-team-page) to the [team page](https://about.gitlab.com/team/)
 1. [x] _not relevant_ Amara: Send out or schedule a tweet about the new hire when the addition to the team page has been merged.
 Make screenshot of the profile and include that in the tweet.